enova/prodder/README.md

 prodder [![Build Status](https://travis-ci.org/enova/prodder.svg?branch=master)](https://travis-ci.org/enova/prodder)
 =======

-A tool to maintain and load your Rails application's database structure and seed table contents, based on its migration history and the current in production databases.
+A tool to maintain and load your Rails application's database structure, seed table contents, permissions and database settings based on its migration history and the current state in production databases.

 In short: `db:reset db:migrate`